ETFs | Education

 A market order is an instruction by an investor to a broker to buy or sell stock shares, bonds, or other assets at the best available price in the current financial market.

 A limit order is a type of order to purchase or sell a security at a specified price or better.
 For buy limit orders, the order will be executed only at the limit price or a lower one, while for sell limit orders, the order will be executed only at the limit price or a higher one.
-This stipulation allows traders to better control the prices they trade.
+This stipulation allows traders to have more control over the prices they trade.

 A stop order is an order to buy or sell a security when its price moves past a particular point, ensuring a higher probability of achieving a predetermined entry or exit price, limiting the investor's loss, or locking in a profit.
 Once the price crosses the predefined entry or exit point, the stop order becomes a market order.